-Whether it is your first time camping or you are an experienced camper, you should never give less attention to tent pitching.
+Whether it is your first time camping or you are an experienced camper, you should never give less attention to pitching a tent.
 You might be aware of what needs to be done, but familiarizing yourself with the common mistakes others do, will help you avoid them.

 5 Common mistakes when pitching a tent